FertigLab/CoGAPSGuide/optiona.md

 17 .
 We will now find the markers of each pattern using PyCoGAPS’ patternMarkers function.
 Identifying genes that are strongly correlated with each learned pattern allows us to begin to decipher what biological processes or states it may represent.

-We will use the default threshold parameter, but this may be modified as described in Box 10.
+We will use the default threshold parameter, but this may be modified as described in **Box 10**.

 ```yml
 pm = patternMarkers(cogapsresult, threshold="cut")